mohitsingh45983/MK-Epoxy/README.md

 # MK Epoxy - Premium Waterproofing & Epoxy Flooring Website

-A modern, premium website for MK Epoxy - a waterproofing and epoxy flooring company.
-Built with React, MongoDB, and Express.

-## Monorepo Layout

-- `frontend/` - Vite/React marketing site and admin UI
-- `backend/` - Express/MongoDB API, uploads, and seed scripts

-Each side has its own `package.json` and dependencies.
-Install and run them separately as noted below.

 ## Features

 - 🏠 **Home Page** - Hero banner with company branding, highlights, and service preview